(1835-1910)

 Twain loved his career — it was exciting, well-paying and high-status, roughly akin to flying a jetliner today.
 However, his service was cut short in 1861 by the outbreak of the Civil War, which halted most civilian traffic on the river.

-READ More: Richard Nixon
+READ More: Robert Shapiro

 As the Civil War began, the people of Missouri angrily split between support for the Union and the Confederate States.
 Twain opted for the latter, joining the Confederate Army in June 1861 but serving for only a couple of weeks until his volunteer unit disbanded.